Emma Gifford: Women's suffrage

-An active suffragist and supporter of women's suffrage, in 1907 Emma Hardy joined George Bernard Shaw and his wife in a march in London.
+An active suffragist and supporter of women's suffrage, Emma wrote much about women's rights and the suffrage movement.
+In November 1899, Emma put her name in a copy of Mary Wollstonecraft's A Vindication of the Rights of Women.
+In a letter to her friend, Rebekah Owen, she writes, "...Supposing women had always held the reins of this world would it not have been by now, getting near the goal of happiness?
+This is a man's world - & in spite of their intellect shown most especially in science!
+It is in fact a terrible failure as to peace & joy...".
+In February 1907, Emma joined George Bernard Shaw and his wife in a march in London.

+Emma was also an active member of the London Society for Women's Suffrage, contributing alongside Millicent Fawcett and Annie Kenney to a symposium on the suffrage issue published in March 1907 by the Woman at Home magazine.
+In March 1908, she published a long letter in the Nation magazine, arguing for women's rights.

+Emma eventually stepped down from activities in the movement due to her disagreement over acts of violence committed by more militant suffragettes.
+She would, however, continue to send modest donations towards the cause.

 Death

 Emma Hardy died at Max Gate, the house she shared with Hardy near Dorchester on 27 November 1912 at the age of 72.
 On 26 November, she had felt unwell and allowed a doctor to visit but not to examine her.
-At 8 am on 27 November, her maid found Emma "moaning and terribly ill".
+At 8 am on 27 November, her maid found her "moaning and terribly ill".
 The maid summoned the cook, who attempted to carry her down the staircase, but by the time Hardy had been called, he found her unconscious, and she died shortly afterwards.
 The doctor gave the cause of death as heart failure and impacted gallstones.
 She was buried three days later at the church of St Michael, Stinsford, Dorset.
 Thomas Hardy had a wreath inscribed "From her lonely husband, with the Old Affection."

 Satires of Circumstance, Thomas Hardy's fourth book of verse, includes The Poems of 1912–13, a collection of poems written immediately following Emma's death.
 Hardy found a notebook titled "What I Think of My Husband" in her attic bedroom and spent the rest of his life regretting the unhappiness he had caused her.